-At least there’s no talking GameBoy
+At least there’s no talking GameBoy, thank God.

 Dang it, Kirby!!

-Come the Fall of 1991 and there was a less-than-subtle revamping of the show.
-Gone was the Power Team and solo hosting duties of Johnny Arcade.
+Come the Fall of 1991, there was a less-than-subtle revamping of the show.
+Gone were the Power Team and solo hosting duties of Johnny Arcade.
 The whole format for season 2 was shifted to that of a game show.
 Programs such as Fun House and Double Dare seemed to be the muses for this rebranding, sans the slime and goo.
 Breathing new life in Video Power and straight from his work on the Nintendo World Championships, Terry Lee Torok was brought on as co-host along with another new addition to the show, a house band fronted by musician Steve Treccase from MTV’s Remote Control.

 Steve’s look says, “Ya gotta roll up both sleeves on that jacket, bro.”